helloItIsThomas/helloitsthomas-24-03/src/projects/budMusic/index.md

             alt: "side image 2"
       - type: text
         data:
-          headline: "Project 1 Headline"
+          headline: "Reverb Designer"
           cols:
-            - src: "Here is some content for p 1"
+            - src: "Reverb was a central theme of this identity."
-            - src: "Here is some content for p 2"
+            - src: "This app visualizes reverb as typography, pulling in the names of artists working with Bud Music."
   - name: "waveOtron"
     components:
       - type: appImage